w3c/webappsec/specs/subresourceintegrity/spec.markdown

 contents.
 This might reveal, for example, whether or not a user is logged into a particular service.

+Moreover, attackers can brute-force specific values in an otherwise static resource: consider a document that looks like this:

+    <html>{static content}<h1>Hello, $username!</h1>{static content}</html>

+An attacker can precompute hashes for the page with a variety of common usernames, and specify those hashes while repeatedly attempting to load the document.
+By examining the reported violations, the attacker can obtain a user's username.

-User agents SHOULD mitigate the risk by refusing to trigger elements' `error` handlers for cross-origin resources, but some side-channels will likely be difficult to avoid (image's `naturalHeight` and `naturalWidth` for instance).
+User agents SHOULD mitigate the risk by refusing to fire `error` events on elements which loaded cross-origin resources, but some side-channels will likely be difficult to avoid (image's `naturalHeight` and `naturalWidth` for instance).
 </section><!-- /Security::cross-origin -->